mstoffel-sag/c8yMQTT/README.md

 ### Cumulocity

 The used MQTT SmartREST Template for the piAgent is stored in pi.json and has to be imported into the cumulocity tenant beforehand.
+It can be imported via Devicemanagement -> Device types -> SmartREST templates.

 ### Register Device